Chess rating system

 A chess rating system is a system used in chess to estimate the strength of a player, based on their performance versus other players.
 They are used by organizations such as FIDE, the US Chess Federation (USCF or US Chess), International Correspondence Chess Federation, and the English Chess Federation.
 Most of the systems are used to recalculate ratings after a tournament or match but some are used to recalculate ratings after individual games.
-Popular online chess sites such as chess.com, Lichess, and Internet Chess Club also implement rating systems.
+Popular online chess sites such as Chess.com, Lichess, and Internet Chess Club also implement rating systems.
 In almost all systems, a higher number indicates a stronger player.
 In general, players' ratings go up if they perform better than expected and down if they perform worse than expected.
 The magnitude of the change depends on the rating of their opponents.
-The Elo rating system is currently the most widely used.
+The Elo rating system is currently the most widely used (though it has many variations and improvements).
+The Elo-like ratings systems have been adopted in many other contexts, such as other games like Go, in online competitive gaming, and in dating apps.